michellelclement/meatblog/README.md

 Meatblog has been built using my learnings and knowledge of all the Code Academy Full Stack Developer Course modules learnt so far.
 This includes HTML, CSS, JavaScript, Python, Flask and MongoDB.

-The website is a fully responsive, custom-built, database backed, Flask web application which has been designed and built with the users wants and needs first, whilst maintaining high design standards.
+The website is a fully responsive, custom-built, database-backed, Flask web application which has been designed and built with the users wants and needs first, whilst maintaining high design standards.

 You can view the live website here: [Meatblog](https://meatblog.herokuapp.com/)